scooterx3/wp-reconfigure.sh/README.md

 Wanting to rebuild my wp-reconfigure but in bash so that I can more easily throw options/flags at it, etc.

 ### Desired features:
-- [ ] Ignore comments in wp-config.php
+- [X] Ignore comments in wp-config.php
-- [ ] Keep old password (but if too short, just add some characters)
+- [ ] Keep old password in auto mode (but if too short, just add some characters)
-- [ ] Keep old user
+- [ ] Keep old user in auto mode
 - [ ] Notify if any caching lines are present in wp-config.php
 - [ ] Notify if any WPMU lines are present
-- [ ] Spit out the site URL is, if those lines are present in wp-config.php
+- [ ] Spit out what the site URL is, if those lines are present in wp-config.php
 - [ ] Notify what the 'content folder' is (or if it's just not default)
 - [ ] Notify if debug mode is on?